davetaz/openactive-crossfilter/learning.md

 # Building a cross-filter to find sporting activities in England (demo)

-Here is what we are going to build, expect interactive.
+Here is what we are going to build, but the one you will build will be interactive.

 ![](codepenfinal2.png)